oneops/oneops.github.io/user/operation/monitors.md

-Name
-State
-Bucket
-Stat
-Average
-Metric
-Trigger & Reset with Operator, Value, Duration, Occurrences Cool-Off

-Advanced Configuration - not for custom
-_Receive Email Notifications only On state change_:
-_URL to a page having resolution or escalation details_:

  A Threshold uses a metric and a set of conditions to change the state of a component.
 Depending on how the Thresholds are configured, OneOps Automation dispatches events, emails, auto scale, or auto repair.
 A typical threshold definition looks like this: